-Livi Michael has written sixteen novels for people of all ages.
+Livi Michael has written nineteen novels for people of all ages.
 She teaches literature and creative writing at the Manchester Metropolitan University.

 About Me & Writing

 I was born near Manchester and still live there to this day with my two sons.
 Before writing for children I wrote four novels for adults:

 - Under a Thin Moon (1992) Secker & Warburg

 - Their Angel Reach (1994) Secker & Warburg

 - Inheritance (2000) Viking, Penguin.

 These novels won various awards, including the Arthur Welton Award and the Faber Prize, and were shortlisted for the Mind, John Steinbeck and John Llewellyn Rhys Awards.
 But none of them were anywhere near as much fun as:–

 Which I began in the year 2000, when my younger son Ben was seven.
 For his Christmas present I had bought him a hamster, and when I asked him what he wanted to call it, he unhesitatingly said,